nclient/NClient/README.md

 <a name="tips-files" />

-## File upload/download
+### File upload/download
 Clients and controllers are able to upload and download files.
+Here's how you can implement this on the client and on the server:
 #### Controller side
 On the controller side, you do not need to perform any special actions, work with files as in the original ASP.NET Core:
 ```C#